dhmehta24/dsc-nuv-website-1/dsc-nuv/README.md

 - Simple and Clean UI
 - Single Page website
 - Current Events Tiles with registration links
-	-Events can be added dynamically
+	- Events can be added dynamically
 - What is DSC and Vision of DSC
 - Hall of Fame section
 	- Initially Photo displayed with Title